 - race, religion, culture or gender;

 - SEN or disabilities;

 - appearance or health conditions;

-- sexual orientation;
+- sexual orientation:

-- young carers or looked after children or otherwise related to home circumstances;
+- young carers, looked after children or otherwise related to home circumstances;

 - sexist or sexual bullying.

-It is the role of individual pupils' teachers to investigate any such allegations in the first instance.
-This is to assess whether the allegations are founded, fall within the category of bullying or are discreet episodes.
-In any case a record of discussion should be made.
-Further investigation may be made to resolve any identified bullying.
+It is the role of individual pupils' teachers to investigate and assess any such allegations in the first instance and to pass on this information.
+SLT may initiate further investigation to investigate if the allegations are founded, fall within the category of bullying or are discreet episodes.
+In any case a record of discussion will be made identifying the issue, actions taken and the outcome.